se-edu/learningresources/contents/dotfiles/Dotfiles.md

 #### Management Strategies

 There are many stratgies for managing dotfiles, but virtually all of them revolve around storing them in `git` repositories.
-The nature of dotfiles make `git` and ideal management tool - Dotfiles continously evolve over time as the user adds more configurations, and it may be useful to track old dotfiles for future reference.
+The nature of dotfiles make `git` and ideal management tool - they continously evolve over time as the user adds more configurations, and it may be useful to track old dotfiles for future reference.

 Another major benefit of managing dotfiles with `git` is that they can then be pushed to online repositories like GitHub or GitLab.
 These dotfiles can then be easily reused on other systems by simply pulling from these online repositories, allowing users to port their painstakingly created dotfiles anywhere.
 Since certain dotfiles may also vary across different systems (e.g. bash configurations may be different), users can use different branches to differentiate between these systems.
 It almost seems as though `git` was created for managing dotfiles!